elastic/mcp-server-elasticsearch/README.md

 * `get_mappings`: Get field mappings for a specific Elasticsearch index
 * `search`: Perform an Elasticsearch search with the provided query DSL
 * `get_shards`: Get shard information for all or specific indices
+* `create_index`: Create a new Elasticsearch index with mappings and settings

 ## Prerequisites